 Pothole Patrol

 The ‘Pothole Patrol’ calls for residents to report potholes, so this information can be passed to Hampshire County Council and Hampshire Highways.
 Mr Jayawardena pledges to follow up on reports to make sure that they get fixed as quickly as possible.

-The government has given £500 million to local authorities to maintain roads – the equivalent of 10 million potholes fixed across the country.
-Of this, Hampshire County Council’s pothole funding for 2022 to 2025 is £14.8 million per year - and so Mr Jayawardena is calling for North East Hampshire to see its fair share of that investment.
+The government has given £500 million to local authorities to maintain roads, with an extra £132 million pledged over the next 10 years – the equivalent of 10 million potholes fixed across the country.
+Of this, Hampshire County Council’s (HCC) pothole funding for 2023 to 2026 is £22.5 million - and so Mr Jayawardena is calling for North East Hampshire to see its fair share of that investment.

 Ranil Jayawardena MP said, “Whoever you are, I want to help you get where you want to go.
 I have had letters from residents who have sadly had hundreds of pounds worth of damage to their cars, and they want to see more done to fix our roads.

-Join the ‘Pothole Patrol’ today by filling out the form, to make North East Hampshire’s roads safer.
+Join the ‘Pothole Patrol’ today by filling out the form with your reference, to make North East Hampshire’s roads safer."

+Pothole Patrol